tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ​

 ## Introducing RUKRS

 ​
 The Riichi UK Ranking System aims to resemble and iterate on MERS, maintaining its good aspects, while aiming to improve on some of its shortcomings.
 ​

-### Focus on average hanchan scores
-​
-Instead of introducing an abstract result from 0 to 1000, RUKRS focuses on your average hanchan score.
-​

-It is hoped that this is a more tangible number to reason about.
-​

 ### Keep rewarding peaks and suppressing troughs

 ​
 The UKMA wishes to encourage the growth of mahjong across the UK.
 ​